Scott Harrington (ice hockey)

-Scott Harrington (born March 10, 1993) is a Canadian professional ice hockey defenceman who is currently playing for the Belleville Senators of the American Hockey League (AHL).
-Harrington was selected by the Pittsburgh Penguins in the second round, 54th overall, of the 2011 NHL Entry Draft.
+Scott Harrington (born March 10, 1993) is a Canadian professional ice hockey player who is a defenceman for the Belleville Senators of the American Hockey League (AHL).
+Harrington was selected by the Pittsburgh Penguins of the National Hockey League (NHL) in the second round, 54th overall, of the 2011 NHL entry draft.
+He has also played for the Toronto Maple Leafs, Columbus Blue Jackets, San Jose Sharks, and Anaheim Ducks of the NHL and the ZSC Lions of the Swiss National League.

 Early life

 Harrington was born on March 10, 1993, in Kingston, Ontario, to parents Pat and Cindy.
 His younger sister Holly also played ice hockey growing up.